There are six main steps to creating and managing a resource A/B test:

 - Another event – select this option if the counting event happens based on a specific activity (event) within the app.

 Step 7: (Optional) In the Target Users section, target your A/B test at specific users; for example, you can target the test at specific user segments or at new users who join after the start of the test.
 You can also set a cap on the number of participants in a test or assign the test to user partitions in order to run A/B tests in parallel with no overlap of users between tests.
-For more information about these actions, see Targeting Users in A/B Tests.
+For more information about these actions, see Targeting users in A/B tests.

 To define each of your test variants (the number of which you specified in the Number of Treatments field on the Build A/B Test screen of the workflow) complete the following actions on the Variants screen.

-Step 2: (Optional) Click Advanced and in the Worth of successful outcome field, assign a weighting to define how much a successful outcome is worth to you.
+Step 2: (Optional) Select Advanced and in the Worth of successful outcome field, assign a weighting to define how much a successful outcome is worth to you.
 You could, for example, use the price of an item to weight the outcome in a price sensitivity test; if you are testing the price of an item at $1, $2 and $3, then a successful purchase of the item is worth x1, x2 and x3 respectively.
 A variant’s score (displayed in the A/B Test Progress table on the Resource A/B Test Details screen after you have started the test) is the normalized total of the counting event multiplied by the assigned Worth of successful outcome.

 Step 3: In the Custom Attributes section, in the value field, enter the modified custom attribute for your variant.
 For example, if you defined an upgrade button resource with a text attribute that is set to Click Here, you might want to set the text attribute of the variant to Click to Upgrade!